- 10 Simple Ways to Boost Your Immunity

 - 10. Lead a Stress-Free Life With Positive Approach

 Are you feeling under the weather lately?
 It can be a clear indication of your immune system not working correctly.
-Immunity is the first-line defense system that protects your body from disease-causing organisms, pathogens.
+Immunity is the first-line defence system that protects your body from disease-causing organisms, pathogens.

 In this article, you will get to know about ten ways to increase your body’s immunity.
 Most of the ways are related to a healthy & disciplined lifestyle.